pocomane/brewed-in-the-apocalypse/bita.md

 - Add something in the scene that fundamentally changes the situation, for the worse.
 What you add must be irrevocable, i.e. the player can not avoid it reacting in any way, and the new situation should demands new kind of actions to the characters.
-You can.
-You can use the same clues of the __Tell imminent troubles__ , but make them irrevocable.
+This can be an event, a character, an object, or simply new informations.

 You should skip the latter, only when there are already too much problematic events to handle in the fiction.
 The consequences of a